Akku29/Profitable-App-Profiles-for-App-store-and-Google-Play-Markets/README.md

 Collecting data for over four million apps requires a significant amount of time and money, so we'll try to analyze a sample of data instead.
 To avoid spending resources with collecting new data ourselves, we should first try to see whether we can find any relevant existing data at no cost.
 Luckily, these are two data sets that seem suitable for our purpose:

-A data set [A data set] ( https://www.kaggle.com/lava18/google-play-store-apps) containing data about approximately ten thousand Android apps from Google Play.
+[A data set]( https://www.kaggle.com/lava18/google-play-store-apps) containing data about approximately ten thousand Android apps from Google Play.
 You can download the data set directly from this link.
 [A data set](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps) containing data about approximately seven thousand iOS apps from the App Store.
 You can download the data set directly from this link.

 We analyze the above mentioned datasets to recommend a suitable app genre profitable for both App store and Google play market.